porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 In order to provide an optimal user guidance within a page, different types of Textareas are
 available:

-### 1. Label only
+### 1. Default label

-Per default use label only if the user is aware that these are only mandatory area.
+Use default label if the user is aware that these are only mandatory areas.

 EXAMPLE

 ### 2. Required label

-Use required label if the form has only a few mandatory areas and mark them with an asterisk next to the label and mention near the form that asterisks indicate required areas.
+Use required label if the form has only a few mandatory areas and mark them with an asterisk next to the label and mention next the form that asterisks indicate required areas.

 EXAMPLE